dot-D69/DSA/README.md

 # DSA
-Learning DSA and keeping track of my code
+I am Learning DSA  in C++ and will be using this repo to keep a track of my progress ☺️